praveenmandula/httpRestServerAsCPP20Module/README.md

 # httpRestServerAsCPP20Module

-A simple HTTP REST server implemented as a C++20 module.
+A simple HTTP REST server implemented as a C++20 module without using any thirdparty libraries

 ## Build and Run